Addition and Differentiation of ZX-diagrams: Introduction

-The main difficulty for differentiation of $\ZX$-diagrams comes from the \textit{product rule} : the derivative of a tensor/matrix product involves the sum of two terms, hence of two diagrams.
-Several attempts were made to face this problem \cite{Zhao2021, Toumi2021}.
-The paper \cite{Toumi2021} extends the signature of $\ZX$-category to formal sums of diagrams while \cite{Zhao2021} provides explicit derivatives for diagrams with the number of parameter occurrences limited to two.
-The first option that is to use formal sums has major disadvantages as there is no rules to manipulate sums of $\ZX$-diagrams.

-In our approach the derivative of a parametrized $\ZX$-diagram is another $\ZX$-diagram.
+The main difficulty for differentiation of $\ZX$-diagrams comes from the \textit{product rule}: $\partial fg = \partial f g + f \partial g$ that involves adding two terms.
+This rule is crucial to evaluate the derivative of the sequential composition and the tensor product.
+As ZX-diagrams are defined inductively with these two compositions, the derivative of a complex diagram could be computed out of the derivatives of its parts if we were allowed to use the product rule, and therefore sum diagrams.

+The works \cite{barren_plateau_zx, zx_differentation_toumi} use explicit sums of diagrams (usually referred to as \textit{bags of diagrams}) to represent the derivative of diagrams with multiple occurrences of the parameter.
+The major disadvantage of this approach is that there are no rules to manipulate sums of $\ZX$-diagrams.
+Therefore, we can't fully exploit the power of graphical computation (while it's still possible to use rewrite rules on summands \cite{tobias}).
+In this work, we suggest an approach where \textit{the derivative of a parametrized $\ZX$-diagram is another $\ZX$-diagram}.
 Hence we avoid the extension of the signature with formal sums.
 In order to tackle sums that appear in the product rule, we introduce an original technique to perform the addition of diagrams entirely in the $\ZX$-calculus.
-We use special diagrams called controlled states \cite{jeandel2019}.
-We suggest a way to represent every $\ZX$-diagram by such a state.
-As we know how to sum controlled states \cite{jeandel2019} the addition for arbitrary diagrams follows.
-An inductive definition of the derivative is obtained by explicit diagrammatic representation of the product rules.
+For this purpose, we use special diagrams called controlled states \cite{normal_form_nancy}.
+We suggest an inductive way to represent every $\ZX$-diagram by such a state.
+As we know how to sum controlled states \cite{normal_form_nancy} the addition for arbitrary diagrams follows.
+An inductive definition of the derivative is obtained by an explicit diagrammatic representation of the product rules.

-Very recently an independent work with a similar result, although obtained from a different approach, was published on \textit{arXiv} \cite{wang2022differention}.
-In contrast to our work, the authors of \cite{wang2022differention} use algebraic $\ZX$-calculus \cite{wang2021algebraic} and W-spiders \cite{Hadzihasanovic2015} to express derivatives.
-Their paper highlights the crucial role that W-spider plays in the representation of sums.
-However, it does not provide an algorithm of diagrammatic addition for arbitrary diagrams.

-In an attempt to give a ready-to-use toolbox for differentiation, we provide an easy and convenient way to compute the derivative for the family of linear diagrams $\ZX(\beta)$ \cite{jeandel2019}.
-Most of circuits for variational algorithms belong to $\ZX(\beta)$ and we believe that our formulas will make the analysis of them much simpler.
+In an attempt to give a ready-to-use toolbox for differentiation, we provide an easy and convenient way to compute the derivative for the family of linear diagrams $\ZX(\beta)$ \cite{normal_form_nancy}, that is diagrams where angles might depend linearly (with integer coefficients) on one parameter $\beta$.
+Most of the circuits that are used for variational algorithms belong to $\ZX(\beta)$ and we believe that our formulas will make their analysis much simpler.

-In the end, we show how our result together with the Stone's theorem \cite{Stone1932} allows to find a $\ZX$-diagram for an Ising Hamiltonian - another key component of variational quantum algorithms \cite{hadfield2021}.